TeYuanLiu/teyuanliu.github.io/content/blog/rust.md

 ## Compiler

-Rust's compiler checks for many things such as array indexing, and prevents many types of memory bug common in C/C++:
--   Segmentation fault (invalid memory address or null pointer dereference)
--   Use-after-free
--   Double free
+Rust prevents memory bugs by having a compiler that checks for different types of [segmentation fault](@/blog/c.md#common-memory-bugs).

 Note that Rust has an `unsafe` keyword, which can bypass compiler checks and allow potential memory corruption if misused.
 -   Raw pointer dereferencing